Blame the Cube?

 Apple is not beleaguered.
 Apple is not going out of business.
 Apple isn't even losing money.
 On pretty substantial amounts of sales, probably on the order of $1.6 billion, anticipated earnings are about $55 million less than projected.

-Apple remains profitable, although not quite as profitable as they had hoped.
+Apple remains profitable, although not quite as profitable as everyone had hoped.

 Apple stock tanked for one reason: investors panicked.